ncphillips/blog/content/post/front-matter-templates.md

 ### Related fields

-Link to a related post, or choose an author from a data file.
+Select data from your elsewhere in your site.
+For example, choose a related post, or choose an author from a data file.

 ## Conclusion

-[Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/) allow you to customize the presentation of the fields on your pages.
-You can set up a template to be used for a single page or for a collection of pages (like your blog posts, events, projects, etc).
-Customize your UI and add help text, hide fields, set defaults, etc.
+[Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/) allow you to customize the presentation of the fields in your CMS.
+You can set up a template to be used for a single page or for a collection of pages (posts, projects, etc).
+Customize the UI so non-developers aren't confused.

 As always, if you have any thoughts or feedback, we'd love to hear from you!